Tabora – History, Socio-Economic, Food, Culture and More

 Tabora currently is served by mainly a paved T18 road from the region of Singida to Kigoma including a partially unpavedT8 road to Mwanzafrom Mbeya going through the district.
 The west has salt flats that inhibit the connection of a direct road to Kigoma.

-By January 2013, the government of Tanzania announced the beginning of work to improve tarmac level on the Tabora-Urambo road with the 127km (79 mi) Nyahua-Tabora-Ndono road.
+By January 2013, the government of Tanzania announced the beginning of work to improve tarmac level on the Urambo Tabora road with the 127km (79 mi) Nyahua-Tabora-Ndono road.
 By December 2012, Mizengo Pinda, the Prime Minister revealed the intention of the Tanzanian government to upgrade to tarmac level to 359 km (223 mi) of Tabora-Inyonga-Mpanda road before 2015.
 By August 2011, Harrison Mwakyembe, Deputy Minister for Works, told the National Assembly about the government’s commencement of tarmacking the 115km (71 mi) Tabora-Puge-Nzega road.

 Railway Network

-The Central railway line serves Tabora with its junction, going to Dar es Salaam in the east, Kigoma in the west to reach Lake Tanganyika and Mwanza on Lake Victoria in the north.
+The Central Tabora railway station line serves Tabora with its junction, going to Dar es Salaam in the east, Kigoma in the west to reach Lake Tanganyika and Mwanza on Lake Victoria in the north.
 Trains depart thrice regardless of direction.

 By 2017, there was a proposed new station along the standard gauge railway.